kubeshop/testkube/docs/oauth-cli.md

 # Run CLI commands with OAuth

-From now all your requests with direct client will submit oauth token, for example:
+Now all of your requests with direct client will submit OAuth token, for example:

 ```sh
 kubectl testkube get executors -c direct